dram/smlnj-mirror/dev-notes/cfg-semantics.md

     * `UPDATE` -- update an element of a polymorphic array, where the value to be stored may be a pointer.
 This operation takes as arguments the array's data object, the index, and the value to store.
-The operation will allocate a store-list entry, in addition to doing the update.
+This operation allocates a store-list entry, in addition to doing the update.

-    * `UNBOXED_ASSIGN`
+    * `UNBOXED_ASSIGN` -- reference assignment, where the value being stored is statically known to be a tagged value.

-    * `ASSIGN`
+    * `ASSIGN` -- reference assignment.
+This operation allocates a store-list entry, in addition to doing the assignment.

     * `RAW_UPDATE (numkind kind, int sz)`